VitalLabs/TAC/ansible/README.md

 Deploy all code to orchestra and switchboard by logging into jump box and running:

 ansible-playbook -vvvv -i ./inv update-all-application-code.yml -e environ=production

+Edit the ~/.ssh/switchboard_vars file with credentials if needed.

 See ansible/README.md file of rather detailed info: